terrier-org/terrier-core/doc/index.md

 >A guide to using the website search application, which illustrates real-time crawling, indexing and retrieval functionalities in Terrier.

 >[Desktop Search](terrier_desktop.md)
->A guide to the included Desktop Search application of Terrier.
+>A summary of the Desktop Search application of Terrier available from Github.

 ### Experiment Support